-If you’re looking for a reliable outsourcing firm that provides bilingual sale representative services, Wing Assistant is the best choice for you.
+If you’re looking for a reliable outsourcing firm that provides bilingual sales representative services, Wing Assistant is the best choice for you.

 Over-the-phone tech support

 Tech support is one of the hardest yet most rewarding facets of customer service.
-Agents assist their callers in resolving issues over the phone with the patience of a saint.
+Agents must have the patience of a saint when assisting their callers in resolving issues over the phone.

 English is a confusing language, even for native speakers.
-With a multilingual call center, companies can potentially garner more audience, and agents can solve issues without stumbling over grammatical errors.
+With a multilingual call center, companies can potentially garner a bigger audience, and agents can solve issues without stumbling over grammatical errors.

 Is remote work an option for multilingual call centers?